KonsanAlide/KonsanNet/README.md

 *  12.add a journal log handle to save io records and comsuming times
 *  13.add a packet uuid in the packet structure to use to track positioning errors
 *  14.fix the grave bug that the order of messages is not maintained in processing.

+# Version 0.8:

+## New features:
+*  1.Add task pool to run the time-consuming task, like: compression, encryption, connect to remote used tcp stream, and so on .
+*  2.Add RPC client in the server, and use it to access the the RPC Object in the third-party program
+*  3.Add the function used threads to compress and encrypt data, and asynchronously send it.

+## Remaining issues:
+*  1.add the timeout process logic in the message processing
+*  2.add the hot outer setting, and dynamically adjust the running parameter of the server

+## Modified stuff:
+### this version modify too many things, show as:
+*  1.fix the bug that mistakenly use the condition in the CXEvent,
+*  2.add a thread cache to reduce the locks

+## Notice:
+*  1.after compile this project, you need to unzip the cryptlib.zip in path:'third_libs/i386/windows/debug', and unzip the libcryptopp.zip in the path:'third_libs/x64/linux'